ks888/tgo/README.md

 There are some random tips:
 * There are more options to change the tgo's behaviors.
 See the [godoc](https://godoc.org/github.com/ks888/tgo/lib/tracer) for details.
 * When a go routine calls `tracer.Start()`, it means only that go routine is traced.
 Other go routines are not affected.
-Similarly, `tracer.Stop()` just stops the tracing of the go routine which called the Stop function.
+  * Similarly, `tracer.Stop()` just stops the tracing of the go routine which called that function.
 * Builtin functions are not traced.
 These functions are usually replaced with `runtime` package functions or assembly instructions.